NullDev42/Sunsynk-Home-Assistant-Dash/README.md

 Alternatively, ESPHome can be installed as an add-on within Home Assistant by following the instructions [here](https://esphome.io/guides/getting_started_hassio).

-Once ESPHome is running, create a new device on the ESPHome Device Builder interface and choose the appropriate YAML code below depending upon your inverter setup.
+Once ESPHome is running, create a new device using the ESPHome Device Builder interface and choose the appropriate YAML code below depending upon your inverter setup.

 - [Single 1 Phase Inverter](/ESPHome-1P-Sunsynk-Deye.yaml)
 - [Primary/Secondary 1 Phase Inverters](ESPHome-1P-Sunsynk-Deye-Master-Slave.yaml)
 - [Single 3 Phase Inverter](ESPHome-3P-Sunsynk-Deye.yaml) - !
 Not Tested !

-Spend time reading through the configuration file and disable any metrics which aren't required as this will minimize Home Assistant database growth.
+Read through the configuration file and disable any metrics which aren't required as this will minimize Home Assistant database growth.